 It will turn out the stray was supposed to upload data to a satellite that would be in Orion.
 Which kinda blows away the idea that Westworld is in a dome of any kind, let alone under the sea.

-13: Ford and Bernard in Service Area.
+13: Mesa Service Area.
+Ford, Bernard.
 Also another worker.

 Ford berates the other worker for clothing the host.
 Says the hosts “only feel what we tell them to feel” while slicing the host’s face (which bleeds like real).